 - Paired with a Path element and contained by a FileResolver element, this element allows for the specification of additional certificates in the chain up to the trust anchor.
 As many CAPath elements as necessary to complete the chain may be specified.
 The expectations of the target and the federation may determine the necessity for the use of this field.

 - Specifies the alias for the certificate corresponding to the private key used by the HS.
 If no alias is specified, defaults to the private key's alias.
 Contained by the KeyStoreResolver element.

 - <Certificate format="type">

 - This specifies the certificate corresponding to this set of credentials.
 The certificate itself must be referred to using a Path element contained by this element.
 If this certificate isn't self-signed or signed by a root familiar to the target, the files of certificates in the path to the root may be specified using one or more CAPath elements.
 Valid encodings are PEM and DER.
 It resides within the FileResolver element and must be paired with the corresponding private key using the Key element.

 - <Credentials xmlns="urn:mace:shibboleth:credentials:1.0">

 - This element is the container for credentials used by the credential mechanism specified by the ShibbolethOriginConfig element.
+For most deployments, the URN should be .
 It must contain one FileResolver element for flat key and certificate files or one KeyStoreResolver element for compound keystores.